oliverkoell/lick_corea/README.md

 # LickCorea

 LickCorea is a domain-specific programming language designed for generating jazz licks based on harmonic structures.
 It parses function-based syntax inspired by musical scales and produces MIDI files as output.
+For a detailed explanation of the programming language and the possibilities, see the 'documentation.pdf' file in the root directory of this source tree.
 ## Features
 - Write licks using a variaty of different functions
 - Use a `.rb` harmony file to define the harmony of your lick.